 Thanks for visiting my blog!
-My writing uses an intersectional feminist perspective, meaning that I analyse interconnected experiences of otherness and inequality, including race, gender, sexuality, disability and class.
+My writing uses an intersectionality framework, meaning that I analyse interconnected experiences of otherness and inequality, including race, gender, sexuality, disability and class.

 The comments on all of my websites are moderated, which means you won’t see them published if they violate my comments policy detailed below.
 I moderate comments to maintain a safe space first and foremost for women of colour of various backgrounds, and also to support the voices of other minority groups who are marginalised.